U.S. Space Cybersecurity Market Size, Share, Forecast Report 2026-2034

 A few of the key players in the market are Lockheed Martin Corporation, Northrop Grumman Corporation, Raytheon Technologies Corporation, L3Harris Technologies Inc., Booz Allen Hamilton Holding Corporation, BAE Systems plc, Parsons Corporation, Leidos Holdings, Inc., Kratos Defense & Security Solutions, Inc., Peraton, Sierra Nevada Corporation, Rebel Space Technologies, Inc., and Vantage Systems, Inc.

-The satellites segment accounted for largest market share in 2024.
+The satellites segment accounted for largest market share of 36.54% in 2025.

 The services segment is projected to grow at a robust pace in the coming years.